-These programs were created by federal laws and are available to eligible students at public schools.
+There are also programs created by federal laws that are available to eligible students at public schools.
 The most common offered are 504 plans, Individualized Education Programs (IEPs), and Functional Behavioral Assessments (FBAs).

 Different Types of Help